 Dear Vegans of the World,

-You may recognise my name and website from my immensely popular article '8 Proven Reasons Why Vegan and Vegetarian Diets Easily Ruin Your Body', or maybe it was my (rather unpopular) YouTube video 'Why You Need To Eat Meat'.
+You may recognize my name and website from my immensely popular article '8 Proven Reasons Why Vegan and Vegetarian Diets Easily Ruin Your Body', or maybe it was from my (rather unpopular) YouTube video 'Why You Need To Eat Meat'.